UK police charge 25-year-old man with lawmaker's murder

 A special session of the House of Commons on Monday resounded with appeals to force social media giants to do more to prevent the spread of online hate that has poisoned political discourse.

-Amess, 69, was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.
+Amess was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.
+He was well liked even by his political opponents for his civility, good humor and commitment to his constituents in the seaside constituency of Southend West, 40 miles (60 kilometers) east of London.

-Matt Jukes, the Metropolitan Police Assistant Commissioner for Specialist Operations, said the force “will continue to build our case.”
-He said detectives had analyzed computers, searched several London addresses and reviewed CCTV footage as part of the investigation.
+Prime Minister Boris Johnson said he hoped Amess’ loved ones would “get the justice they deserve as fast as possible.”

-“It remains the case that no other arrests have been made and at this time we are not seeking anybody else in relation to this incident,” he said.
+“What we must not do is be intimidated by this appalling murder into changing the way we conduct our parliamentary business or the way we work in our constituencies,” he said.
+“Which I think is the last thing that David Amess would’ve wanted.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.